Magisk-Modules-Repo/HideNavBar/README.md

 - Navbar coloring is broken on Android 11 (no fix for it is available atm)

 ## Credits
-- [Rhyse Simpson](https://t.me/Skittles9823) for his help with the initial installer script
+- [skittles9823](https://github.com/skittles9823) for his help with the initial installer script

 - [Nebulart](https://t.me/nebulart) for the banner